zevilz/WebServerCloudBackups/README.md

 - daily - add number and name of the current week day to archive name (ex.: domain.com_files_5_Friday.7z)
 - weekly - add "weekly" mark to archive name (ex.: domain.com_files_weekly.7z)
 - monthly - add "monthly" mark to archive name (ex.: domain.com_files_monthly.7z)

+Supported compress ratio:

+- 0 - without compression
+- 1 - fastest
+- 3 - fast
+- 5 - normal (default)
+- 7 - maximum
+- 9 - ultra

+Better compression ratios with big files can lead to fails. if at an archiving there is a fails that it is necessary to lower compression ratio.

 ### Cron